Understanding Type Effectiveness

 Battle Basics Recap

-Keep PokeVerse as your quick-reference hub—our interactive charts and team primers reinforce these basics so every future matchup starts with confidence instead of guesswork.
+Keep PokemonLore open as a quick-reference hub.
+Our charts and team primers reinforce these basics so each new matchup starts with confidence.